weisenbergerpascal/Final_Project_Group2/README.md

-Background & Motivation
+## Background & Motivation

 Implicit Neural Representations (INRs) use neural networks to represent continuous physical fields by mapping coordinates directly to quantities like intensity or potential.
-The SIREN model introduced sinusoidal activation functions, enabling smooth and accurate modeling of both signals and their derivatives
+The SIREN model introduced sinusoidal activation functions, enabling smooth and accurate modeling of both signals and their derivatives \[1\].
+This makes SIRENs especially suitable for solving and analyzing physical systems governed by partial differential equations (PDEs).
-1
-1. This makes SIRENs especially suitable for solving and analyzing physical systems governed by partial differential equations (PDEs).

 Our goal is to reproduce the main results of the SIREN paper and extend them to other types of PDEs.
 We want to test whether the periodic activation and initialization scheme that worked well for Poisson and Helmholtz equations can also handle equations of different character, such as diffusion (parabolic) or quantum mechanical (Schrödinger-type) systems.
 The broader motivation is to explore how neural networks can act as continuous, differentiable solvers for physics problems.

+---

-Methods
+## Methods

 We will first aim to reproduce the architecture of the SIREN paper.
 This involves the following steps:

-The network architecture creates an implicit representation of signals (audio, video, image) by learning a function
+- The network architecture creates an implicit representation of signals (audio, video, image) by learning a function

-Φ
-𝜃
-(
-𝑥
-)
-Φ
-θ
-	​

-(x)
+  \[
+  \Phi_{\theta}(x)
+  \]
   which minimizes a loss function computed using ground-truth data.
 The neural network is a fully connected multilayer perceptron (MLP) that uses sine functions as activation functions, with activations given by

-𝜙
-𝑖
-(
-𝑥
-)
-=
-sin
-⁡
-(
-𝑊
-𝑖
-𝑥
-+
-𝑏
-𝑖
-)
-.
-ϕ
-i
-	​

-(x)=sin(W
-i
-	​

-x+b
-i
-	​

-).
+  \[
+  \phi_i(x) = \sin(W_i x + b_i).
+  \]

   In the paper, the authors used a 5–6 layer MLP with hidden dimensions ranging from 256 to 1024.
 All hidden-layer activations were replaced with sine functions, and a linear output layer was used.

-A critical component of training is the initialization scheme, which significantly improves convergence.
-The first layer is initialized uniformly at random and scaled by a frequency parameter 𝜔
+- A critical component of training is the initialization scheme, which significantly improves convergence.
+The first layer is initialized uniformly at random and scaled by a frequency parameter \(\omega_0\).
-0
-ω
-0
-	​

-.
 Subsequent layers are also initialized uniformly at random according to

-𝑊
-𝑖
-∼
-𝑈
-(
-−
-6
-fan
-in
-,
-6
-fan
-in
-)
-,
-W
-i
-	​

-∼U(−
-fan
-in
-	​

-6
-	​

-	​

-,
-fan
-in
-	​

-6
-	​

-	​

-),
+  \[
+  W_i \sim U\left(-\sqrt{\frac{6}{\text{fan}_{\text{in}}}}, \sqrt{\frac{6}{\text{fan}_{\text{in}}}}\right),
+  \]
   which ensures stable gradient propagation when using periodic activations.

-Training proceeds by sampling coordinates using Monte Carlo sampling at each iteration (pixel coordinates for images, and interior/boundary points for PDEs).
+- Training proceeds by sampling coordinates using Monte Carlo sampling at each iteration (pixel coordinates for images, and interior/boundary points for PDEs).
 This provides an unbiased approximation of the continuous loss function defined over the domain.
 Using automatic differentiation, one can also supervise derivatives of the network output, minimizing losses of the form

-𝐿
-=
-∥
-∇
-Φ
-(
-𝑥
-)
-−
-∇
-𝑓
-(
-𝑥
-)
-∥
-2
-.
-L=∥∇Φ(x)−∇f(x)∥
-2
-.
+  \[
+  L = \| \nabla \Phi(x) - \nabla f(x) \|^2.
+  \]

-For PDEs, SIREN is trained by minimizing PDE residuals at interior and boundary points (similar to Physics-Informed Neural Networks, or PINNs), with the key difference being the use of periodic activation functions.
+- For PDEs, SIREN is trained by minimizing PDE residuals at interior and boundary points (similar to Physics-Informed Neural Networks, or PINNs), with the key difference being the use of periodic activation functions.

-We will implement all of the above in PyTorch, leveraging tools such as autograd for computing higher-order derivatives.
+We will implement all of the above in **PyTorch**, leveraging tools such as `autograd` for computing higher-order derivatives.
 Once a minimal working architecture is established, we will apply it to an image-fitting task and a PDE problem, benchmarking SIREN against standard ReLU- and Tanh-based MLPs.

+---

-Expected Outcomes / Deliverables
+## Expected Outcomes / Deliverables

 The project deliverables are divided into two parts.